zerobase-io/About-Us-Onboarding/README.md

 # Zerobase
-Zerobase is a smart, anonymous tracing technology that identifies and notifies individuals in our communities who have been exposed to
+Welcome!
+Zerobase is a free, privacy-first contact tracing platform that empowers individuals and local officials to stop the spread of COVID-19.
-COVID-19, even before they exhibit symptoms.
-Zerobase is simple, free, and ready to use.

 [Join us](https://tinyurl.com/zerobase-volunteer) in our fight to end COVID-19.